UserAndrii/UserAndrii/README.md

 ## My goal:

-I am a passionate and ambitious Full-Stack Developer driven by a commitment to excellence, learning, and innovation.
-I thrive in fast-paced environments where I can apply my strong problem-solving skills and rapidly adapt to new technologies.

-With hands-on experience in web development and leadership roles in collaborative projects, I am well-versed in Agile/Scrum methodologies and the latest technologies, including React, React Native, Next.js, and Node.js.
-I’ve successfully led teams on three joint projects and completed several personal ones, showcasing my technical expertise and ability to work effectively in diverse teams.

-I aim to join a company with a supportive team and a positive work environment, where I can continually enhance my professional skills and contribute to impactful projects.
-My current focus is on mastering AI technologies to stay ahead in an ever-evolving industry.

-What you can expect from me: dedication, accountability, and timely delivery of high-quality results.
+I'm a responsible and ambitious Fullstack Developer with 2+ years of experience building scalable web and mobile applications using React, Next.js, Node.js, and React Native.
+I’ve led teams on several projects and developed AI-powered, data-driven, and user-centric platforms — from HR automation tools to tour booking systems and mobile news apps.

+I enjoy solving complex problems, taking ownership from design to deployment, and continuously evolving my skills.
+Passionate about clean code, modern tech, and building meaningful products in collaborative teams.
 Don’t hesitate to connect with me for collaboration opportunities or questions!

 ## Connect with me: